History of anatomy: Galen

 The final major anatomist of ancient times was Galen, active in the second century CE.
-He was born in the ancient Greek city of Pergamon (now in Turkey), the son of a successful architect who gave him a liberal education.
-Galen was instructed in all major philosophical schools (Platonism, Aristotelianism, Stoicism and Epicureanism) until his father, moved by a dream of Asclepius, decided he should study medicine.
-After his father's death, Galen traveled widely searching for the best doctors in Smyrna, Corinth, and finally Alexandria.
+He was born in the ancient Greek city of Pergamon (now in Turkey) as the son of a successful architect, who gave him a liberal education.
+Galen was instructed in all major philosophical schools (Platonism, Aristotelianism, Stoicism, and Epicureanism) until his father, moved by a dream of Asclepius, decided he should study medicine.
+After his father's death, Galen searched abroad for the best doctors in Smyrna, Corinth, and finally Alexandria.

 Galen compiled much of the knowledge obtained by his predecessors, and furthered the inquiry into the function of organs by performing dissections and vivisections on Barbary apes, oxen, pigs, and other animals.
 Due to a lack of readily available human specimens, discoveries through animal dissection were broadly applied to human anatomy as well.
 In 158 CE, Galen served as chief physician to the gladiators in his native Pergamon.
-Through his position with the gladiators, Galen was able to study all kinds of wounds without performing any actual human dissection.
-Galen was able to view much of the abdominal cavity.
-His study on pigs and apes, however, gave him more detailed information about the organs and provided the basis for his medical works.
-Around 100 of these works survive—the most for any ancient Greek author—and fill 22 volumes of modern text.
+Through his position, Galen was able to study all kinds of wounds without performing any actual human dissection, and was able to view much of the abdominal cavity.
+His study on pigs and apes, however, gave him more detailed information about the organs, and provided the basis for his medical works.
+Around 100 of these works survive today —the most for any ancient Greek author—and comprise 22 volumes of modern text.

 Anatomy was a prominent part of Galen's medical education and was a major source of interest throughout his life.
 He wrote two great anatomical works, On anatomical procedure and On the uses of the parts of the body of man.
-The information in these tracts became the foundation of authority for all medical writers and physicians for the next 1300 years until they were challenged by Vesalius and Harvey in the 16th century.
+The information in these tracts became the foundation of authority for all medical writers and physicians for the next 1300 years, until they were challenged by Vesalius and Harvey in the 16th century.